bonedaddy/blog/content/blog/homelab/posts/better_internet_security_privacy_through_dns.md

 # DNS As A Weapon

 When you go to visit a website, say for example this one, you would either arrive here by typing in the name of the website, or by clicking a link which sends you to this website by name.
 You would rarely, if ever type in the ip address of the web server host.
 To accomplish this your client would reach out to a DNS resolver of some sort, and have that resolver perform the actual name resolution work.

 The resolver will eventually receive a response to its resolution request.
+In most default configurations this resolver is actually one ran by your ISP, or your home router, which in turn delegates to resolvers ran by your ISP.

-This process opens you up to a variety of attacks that can be used to prevent you from accessing a server, accessing the wrong server, and provides a way for others to monitor your internet usage and build a profile of your browsing history.
-Part of the problem relies in the fact that your DNS resolver often delegate trust to another resolver to provide the correct response, and that DNS wasn't designed explicitly with security in mind.
+This process opens you up to a variety of attacks that can be used to prevent you from accessing a server, have you access the wrong server, while also allowing the resolvers you use to build a profile of your internet usage.

 #### Blocking Access To Websites